Capture method — Longline

 Criterion score: 0 info

-The swordfish stock in the Western Central North Pacific Ocean (WCNPO) is managed by the Western and Central Pacific Fisheries Commission (WCPFC) and assessed by the International Scientific Committee for Tuna and Tuna-like Species in the North Pacific Ocean (ISC).
-A new stock assessment was carried out in 2018.
-It indicated that the swordfish stock did not appear to have been overfished or to have experienced overfishing.
+The swordfish stock in the Western Central North Pacific Ocean is assessed by the International Scientific Committee for Tuna and Tuna-like Species in the North Pacific Ocean (ISC) and managed by the Western and Central Pacific Fisheries Commission (WCPFC).
+The most recent stock assessment was carried out in 2018.
+It indicated that the swordfish stock did not appear to be overfished or to be experiencing overfishing.
 There are no currently agreed upon reference points.
 Female spawning stock biomass (SSB) was estimated to be 87% above SSB MSY, and fishing mortality is around 45% below F MSY.
 Maximum Sustainable Yield is estimated at 14,941t.
-Catches were variable but averaged around 13,000t between 1975 and 1999.
+Catches have been variable but averaged around 13,000t between 1975 and 1999.
 They increased to around 14,300t between 2000 and 2009, and have been declining since 2010, averaging 10,160t between 2012 and 2016.
-Projections indicated that if current catches (2013-2015 average, around 10,000t) remained constant both SSB and catches would increase through to 2026.
+Projections indicated that if current catches (2013-2015 average, around 10,000t) remained constant, both SSB and catches would increase through to 2026.

 Criterion score: 0.5 info